uaraven/csql/docs/syntax.md

 Csql supports integers, floating point numbers and strings.
 Type of each value is determined at the time of reading of CSV file.
 Operations are type-sensitive, i.e., for example, number cannot be added to a string.

 Special value `null` is read as NULL value.
-The string representing null value can be changed using shell command `\null` or command line parameter `--null`.
+The string representing null value can be changed using shell command `cvs --null="null value"` or command line parameter `--null`.

 ## Indices